HRizwan1/2019-team-06f/reports/sprint-05/report.md

 * Clean up the code and put everything in a code folder (C)
 * Add 'Delete User' functionality on admin page (C)
 * Responsive web design using CSS media queries in order to fit multiple form factors, such as mobile and tablet (I)
-* Incorporating HashiCorp Vault for data encryption and to secure SQL databases ad RSA Keys (I)
+* Incorporating HashiCorp Vault for data encryption and to secure SQL databases and RSA Keys (I)
 * Data Encryption for Data in transit (I)
 * Data Encryption at rest using XtraDB and InnoDB (I)
 * Moving Prometheus into a new server (I)